WinterWindSoftware/autochart-dotnet/README.md

 ### Installation

-1. Download the built AutoChart.Sdk.dll (TODO: add URL of build DLL)
+1. Download the latest build of the AutoChart.Sdk.dll [from here](raw/master/dotnet/dist/AutoChart.Sdk.dll)
 2. Add reference to this DLL to your project

 ### Authenticating